pdjr-beatrice/log/README.md

 relating to a single day as defined by the local time zone.
 Log files have a name of the form _YYYYMMDD_.

-Each line in a log file is made up of a time-stamped and labelled record which stores a single Signal K data value.
+Each entry in a log file is just a time-stamped, labelled, Signal K data value.
-Fields in each record are space separated and the general format is `_log-timestamp_ [_signalk-timestamp_] _label-1_ _label-1.1_ _value_`.
 A snippet from one of _Beatrice_'s recent log files looks like this:

 ```